gbif/hp-swissnatcoll/en/how-to-publish-data.md

 3. Click on **Publish**
    - A progression bar appears during the publishing process and disappears when launched.
 4. Check the Publication status of your records on your Collection page.
-5. By clicking on **Show on GBIF** (purple text in the top-left corner of your collection page and visible in all tabs), you can access your GBIF dataset.
+5. By clicking on **Show on GBIF** (purple text in the top-left corner of your dataset page and visible in all tabs), you can access your GBIF dataset.
 It might take a few minutes/for all the occurrences to appear.
-   - ⚠️Do not delete a collection after publishing on GBIF or it might create unwanted duplicates.⚠️
+   - ⚠️Do not delete a dataset after publishing on GBIF or it might create unwanted duplicates.⚠️

 ## Approve my data